enisn/Xamarin.Forms.StateManager/README.md

 ### Performance

 Normally, states can be managed via binding `IsVisible` property of Views Controls.
 But when you use `IsVisible` property, that object will be initilized and allocated lots of memory on ram and it makes latency when openning page.
-This StataManager uses **DataTemplate** instead of initializing all components.
-Only views related to the current state will be initialized and when statet has changed, they will be removed and next state elements will be placed at UI.
+This StateManager uses **DataTemplate** instead of initializing all components.
+Only views related to the current state will be initialized and when state has changed, they will be removed and next state elements will be placed at UI.

 ### Ease of use